Oley Valley: Reading Motorcycle Club

-Recent Development of the Oley Valley
+Oley Valley development

-Starting the summer of 2006 the construction of two developments began in Oley.
-One development is being built at Cricket Slopes with 12 homes and another at Middlecreek Farms with 35 homes.
-These are the first large scale developments to be built in the Valley in almost 30 years.
-Also in the winter of 2006 construction began on a 130 home 55 and older community built on 30 acre of land, next to the Elementary and Middle school.
-Many people have complained that these developments harm the rural and historical heritage of Oley, as well as increase the taxes, and the local government has put zoning in place to protect/preserve the prime farmland.
+Beginning in the summer of 2006, two developments were built in Oley.
+Cricket Slopes includes 12 homes.
+Middlecreek Farms, the second development, has 35 homes.
+These are the first large scale developments to be built in the Valley in nearly three decades.
+In the winter of 2006, construction began on a 130 home 55 and older community built on 30 acre of land, next to the elementary and middle school.
+Many people have complained that these developments harm the rural and historical heritage of Oley and increase the tax burden, and that local government has failed to enact appropriate zoning to protect and preserve farmland.
 In 2008, construction began on a new building to house the Post Office and the Oley Fire Company Ambulance.
 The Post Office and Fire Company began using the building in late 2009.

 In 2012, an Old Order Mennonite community was established in the Oley Valley, buying two large farms.
 The Old Order Mennonites in the area belong to the Groffdale Conference Mennonite Church and use the horse and buggy as transportation.